 You will have a better outcome if:

-If medications are causing the problem, your health care provider may recommond switching or stopping the medicine (if possible).
+If medicines are causing the problem, your health care provider may recommend switching or stopping the medicine, if possible.
 A full recovery is possible if this can be done.

 - Avoidance of sexual contact